cjsteigerwald/Print-Queue-Simulation/README.md

 <LI>Statistics displaying all averages
 <LI>Help with About menu item for an About form.
 </UL>
-<LI>The project should start with a Splash Screen that closes itself after
-so many seconds and it should contain an About form activated from the Help menu.
+<LI>The project should start with a <a href="https://github.com/cjsteigerwald/Print-Queue-Simulation/blob/master/src/print/Splash.java">Splash Screen</a> that closes itself after so many seconds and it should contain an About form activated from the Help menu.
 </OL>
 &nbsp;